Mesabi Range College

 Some college students also benefit from two federal tax credit programs, the American Opportunity Tax Credit and the Lifetime Learning tax credit.
 These may apply to you or your family, depending on your financial circumstances.

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
 Stop by one of the on-campus veterans centers for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

 College is more than textbooks, classes, labs and studying.
 Plenty of clubs and program-related organizations, sports and recreational activities help you meet new friends, develop leadership and team skills, stay fit and share the fun of working together on projects.
-Students can get involved in: Intercollegiate Athletics, Intramurals, Clubs & Organizations, Fitness Center, Music, Special Events, Student Life Committee, Student Senate and much more.
+Students can get involved in: Intercollegiate Athletics, Intramurals, Clubs & Organizations, Theatre, Fitness Center, Music, Special Events, Student Life Committee, Student Senate and much more.

 - Career Services

 - Financial Aid

 - Fitness Center